GuYuIMUST/CMIA-Net/README.md

 ```

 # Training
-To train the model from scratch,execute:
+To train the model，please modify dir_dir,ckpt_path and svae_dir in train.sh.Alternatively, manually place the commands in train.sh into the train.py file, so that the train.py file can also be executed directly.
 ```
 bash
 sh train.sh